Actively Recruiting

 - Diagnosed with cerebral palsy

-- Received repeated toxin injections during childhood (> 2 series of injections)
+- Received repeated toxin injections during childhood (more than 2 series of injections)

 - Agreeing to complete the questionnaire

-- Possessing sufficient cognitive abilities, particularly in reading and oral comprehension (physical assistance allowed)
+- Possessing sufficient cognitive abilities, including reading and oral comprehension, even if assistance is needed

 - All levels of the GMFCS classification 1 to 5